aiamlucas/zonoteka-workshops/ffglitch-part-01/README.md

 ### Why Are Containers Important?

-Containers allow you to combine various types of media—such as video and audio—in one file.
-Without containers, video and audio would need to be stored separately, complicating playback and making it difficult to synchronize sound with images.
-Containers also enable the inclusion of **metadata** (such as title, author, or language) and **subtitles** alongside the media.
+Containers enable the storage of various media types—like video, audio, and subtitles—in one file, simplifying playback and synchronization.
+They also support metadata (such as title, author, or language), making it easier to manage and display additional information during playback.

 ---